lift/lift_25_sbt/scala_29/README.md

 - lift_mvc   is a Lift project that uses Lift's MVC support rather than view-first.
 No model stuff, but Blueprint CSS

+- lift_json  is a Lift project that uses Lift's json library in a specs2 test class to demonstrate extractions based on case classes.

 ##All projects feature: